 - Wallaboo Basic First Aid Kit for Babies—This kit is really great quality and includes everything our experts recommend.
 Only downfall is it is over twice the cost of our pick and includes only a third of the total number of supplies.

-- AAA 121-piece Road Trip First Aid Kit—More expensive and is not kid-friendly.
+- AAA 121-piece Road Trip First Aid Kit—Slightly more expensive and does not have kid-friendly options.
+Great for keeping in the vehicle.

-- Adventure Medical Kits Day Tripper—While a good kit, this is designed more for a more outdoorsy type use doing things like camping or hiking, not specifically for everyday family use.
+- Adventure Medical Kits Day Tripper—While a great first aid, this is designed more for a more outdoorsy type use doing things like camping or hiking, not specifically for everyday family use.
+We do love that they offer four different sizes given the scenario.

 A variety of other options were excluded similar to this one by AAA which is designed to be an emergency road assistance kit and includes extras like jumper cables and a flashlight as well as this type of kit by ResCue 1st that is marketed for emergency preparedness in relation to natural disasters and features items like whistles, particle masks and a poncho.